gitglob/LeafClassification/my_process.md

 This is considered the first very good result.

-### Replaced the cnn layer with a pretrained resnet50
+### Replaced the cnn layer with a pretrained resnet50 and stopped the training early
 train: 0.036295, 0.991162
 val: 0.030818, 0.954545